New Mexico EMT Who Responded To Kylie Rae Harris Crash Didn’t Know His Daughter Was Killed Until He Arrived

 A New Mexico EMT who raced to respond to the crash that claimed the life of country singer Kylie Rae Harris didn’t know that his own daughter was among those killed until he arrived on the scene, a new report noted.

-Harris was killed in a crash this Wednesday that also took the life of 16-year-old Maria Elana Cruz, a local high school student.
-As KRQE reported, police said the 30-year-old country singer was likely at fault for the crash and that Cruz not no part in causing it.
+Harris was killed in a crash this Wednesday that also took the life of 16-year-old Maria Elena Cruz, a local high school student.
+As KRQE reported, police said the 30-year-old country singer was likely at fault for the crash and that Cruz had no part in causing it.
 Investigators from the Taos County Sheriff’s Department said that Cruz was returning home from her job at a restaurant when Harris’ vehicle clipped a car and then veered into oncoming traffic, striking Cruz’s vehicle head on.

 As the report added, Maria’s father was among the first responders who rushed to the scene.
 Pedro Cruz, a deputy chief with the San Cristóbal Volunteer Fire Department, did not know his daughter was involved in the crash until he arrived at the scene.